ykamal/nestjs-kafka-microservie-sample/readme.md

 This can be used to create eventsourced backends.
 While this is a very basic implementation, this lays out the background for a more complicated setup.

+## Inspiration:

+1. Demonstrate knowledge of backend technologies using TypeScript.
+2. Demonstrate usage of NestJS.
+3. Demonstrate usge of Kafka for `event sourcing`.
+4. Demonstrate usage of Docker.

 ## Description

 This codebase has 3 NestJS projects: